How to Make a Mining Claim

 Township / Range / Section

 The Public Land Survey System (PLSS) coordinates used to identify land parcels on BLM records.
 A Township is 6 miles square; each Township contains 36 Sections of 640 acres.
-Essential for LR2000 research.
+Essential for MLRS research.

 Mineral Rights